 Differences are many but the most important ones are height, structure, softness, and length of fur.
 Although color variations are limited due to the nature of materials, beautiful shades of brown and gray undoubtedly make up for this.

 Fox fur hats are probably the safest option for women, regardless of the face type.
-These are by far the lightest winter hats available on the market.
+These are by far the best winter hats when it comes to weight.
 In addition, they provide excellent warmth.
 If you would like to look fabulous out in the cold then your search is definitely over.
 Just pair the hat with a nice coat.
 Keira Knightley shows how this should be done.

-Another case of resurrected fashion is the newsboy cap and its many incarnations.
+Another case of resurrected fashion is the newsboy cap and its many variations.
 The style lives on 100+ years later.
-For those of you who are lucky to live in places where winters are mild or non-existent, a fisherman’s cap is a great option.
-If you are bored of common linen and woolen types though, consider caps made of genuine leather and Persian lamb.
-Finally, remember that these are very much unisex accessories nowadays.
+For those of you who are lucky to live in places where winters are mild or non-existent, a flat cap is a great option.
+Besides the common linen and woolen caps, consider those made of genuine leather and Persian lamb.
+Finally, remember that these are very much unisex accessories nowadays and would therefore could look great on men and women alike.